pavittarsingh315/Nerastar2/README.md

 1. Get a Users Profile.
 Get Any Users Profile.
 Can Delete a User.
 Can List a users followers or following list.
 2. Added Profile Serializer and Followers/Following Serializer
 3. Can List and Create Post from same view

+## Fifteenth Commit

+1. Added slug field and file extension method to post model and added them to serializer
+2. Got rid of static posts and set up new actions and auth to get posts.
+3. In HomePage.js HOC added mapped the posts to the homepage.